نوع مقاله : گزارش مورد

 نویسندگان [English]

-Occupational therapy played a pivotal role in the functional recovery of this child with MOGAD.
-Future research is recommended to explore long-term outcomes and develop standardized protocols for rehabilitation in children with this rare condition.
+Conclusion Occupational therapy played a pivotal role in the functional recovery of this child with MOGAD.
+Future research should explore long-term outcomes and develop standardized protocols for rehabilitation in children with this rare condition.

 کلیدواژهها [English]